Robert Woodson: Neighborhood empowerment movement

-Woodson's strategy of neighborhood empowerment is to seek solutions to the problems of low-income communities among what he calls the social entrepreneurs that are indigenous to these communities.
-Rather than a poverty program directed by a government agency, Woodson's program seeks out families in these troubled neighborhoods that have prospered and persevered to learn from their success.
+Woodson's strategy of neighborhood empowerment was to seek solutions to the problems of low-income communities among what he called the social entrepreneurs that are indigenous to these communities.
+Rather than a poverty program directed by a government agency, Woodson's program seeks out families in these disinvested neighborhoods that have prospered and persevered to learn from their success.

 In 1973 Vernon Jordan, head of the Urban League, and Representative John Conyers, chair of the U.S. House subcommittee on crime in the Judiciary Committee, supported Woodson's opposition to vesting more power to Justice agencies as a solution to crime, and a better solution was focusing on neighborhood empowerment.